module Gio::ActionGroup

 from one part of a program to another, or to the outside world.
 Action

-groups are often used together with a Gio::MenuModel
+groups are often used together with a Gio::MenuModel that provides additional

 representation data for displaying the actions to the user, e.g. in a menu.

-The main way to interact with the actions in a GActionGroup
+The main way to interact with the actions in a GActionGroup is to

-activate them with Gio::ActionGroup#activate_action
+activate them with Gio::ActionGroup#activate_action.
+Activating an

-parameter.
+action may require a GLib::Variant parameter.
 The required type of the

-parameter can be inquired with Gio::ActionGroup#action_parameter_type
+parameter can be inquired with Gio::ActionGroup#action_parameter_type.

-Actions may be disabled, see Gio::ActionGroup#action_enabled
+Actions may be disabled, see Gio::ActionGroup#action_enabled.

 Activating a disabled action has no effect.

-state of an action can be inquired with Gio::ActionGroup#action_state
+state of an action can be inquired with Gio::ActionGroup#action_state.

 Activating a stateful action may change its state, but it is also possible to

-set the state by calling Gio::ActionGroup#change_action_state
+set the state by calling Gio::ActionGroup#change_action_state.

 As typical example, consider a text editing application which has an option to change the current font to ‘bold’.
 A good way to represent this would be a stateful action, with a boolean state.
 Activating the action would toggle the state.